Electric Car Range and Price Comparison - Updated 2025

 For the vast majority of people, the range of EVs is much more than enough for daily commutes.
 Electric car batteries also can last for hundreds of thousands of miles.

-There are now over 40 EV models available in the US today - and that number keeps growing.
+There are now almost 70 electric vehicle makes and models available in the US in 2025, from 30 brands - and that number keeps growing.

 We included the longest range EV available, plus the cheapest 200 mile range EV.